California MPAs Baseline Monitoring:

 California MPAs Long-Term Monitoring:

 Phase 2 of implementation involves statewide long-term monitoring.
 Long-term monitoring of California’s MPAs reflects current State priorities and management needs, and builds on the knowledge, capacity, and unique considerations developed for each region during Phase 1 (regional baseline monitoring).
-The Statewide MPA Monitoring Action Plan (planned for release in 2018) is under development, which will guide long-term monitoring and future spending of Phase 2 activities.
+The Statewide MPA Monitoring Action Plan informs next steps for long-term monitoring by compiling work to date, as well as incorporating novel, quantitative, and expert informed approaches.
+The Action Plan prioritizes key measures and metrics, habitats, sites, species, human uses, and management questions to target for long-term monitoring and aid in the evaluation of the Network in meeting the goals of the MLPA.
 For more information, click here.

 California Coastal Monitoring Dashboard: Use this interactive dashboard to explore who’s monitoring what, where along the California coast from Point Arena to the US-Mexico border.
 Data in the dashboard come from the results of the North Central, Central, and South Coast Monitoring Surveys.

 Ocean Spaces MPA Monitoring: An inclusive online community built upon a foundation of rigorous scientific knowledge about the health of California ocean ecosystems and current ocean resource management initiatives.
 Ocean Spaces hosts a data archive, with all data collected by organizations participating in official state-funded MPA monitoring.

 MPA Monitoring Data Catalog: Ocean Spaces MPA monitoring data archive.
 All data is freely accessible by the public.

 Marine Applied Research and Exploration: Partnering with state agencies and academic institutions, MARE has been conducting baseline and long-term monitoring surveys of the deep subtidal portions of California’s MPAs since 2003.
 Learn more about their work here.